Sentry Bio · Research

 Nature already knows the solution.
 A kale leaf, a coral fan, a human lung: when a structure needs to pack more surface area into a finite boundary, it ruffles.
 It curves negatively.

 Mathematicians call this hyperbolic geometry: a space where area grows exponentially with radius rather than polynomially.
-Exactly what a branching tree needs.
+The kind of space a branching tree would need.

 We've known for decades that evolution looks like a tree.
 The question is whether that tree lives in a specific, measurable geometry.
 And if so, what determines its curvature.